Back

 4. Traction

-Why it matters: Traction proves you’re not just a good idea — you’re a growing business.
+Why it matters: Traction proves you are not just a good idea.
+You are a growing business.

 How to approach it?